playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ## Vue

-Vue's ability to store reactive data using `ref` enables a super simplistic API to access DOM nodes; create a `ref` with the same variable name as a `ref` property of an element's `ref` attribute value.
+Vue's ability to store reactive data using `ref` enables a super simplistic API to access DOM nodes and create a `ref` with the same variable name as a `ref` property of an element's `ref` attribute value.

 ```vue
 <!-- App.vue -->